Many individuals experiencing homelessness are desperate and are looking for hope and help.

 • On-site meetings with the agencies, programs, and service providers who can help our neighbors get back on their feet

-• By offering these services at a single site, the Homeless to Hope Center will become a launching point for permanent stability.
+• By offering these services at a single site, the Hope Center will become a launching point for permanent stability.

-Increase the Supply of Available Housing: Above the service hub, the Homeless to Hope Center will offer a diversity of permanently supported affordable housing options.
-By offering different types of housing, the Homeless to Hope Center will be able to
+Increase the Supply of Available Housing: Above the service hub, the Hope Center will offer a diversity of permanently supported affordable housing options.
+By offering different types of housing, the Hope Center will be able to

 • Meet the needs of individuals wherever they are on their journey to self-sufficiency and housing security.